BRIDGE Loans

 Bridge loans are short-term real-estate-backed loans used when a property transaction needs to move before long-term financing, a sale, or another final solution is ready.
 They are often used when a borrower needs time to refinance, close quickly, solve a payoff issue, complete light improvements, or manage a gap between one stage of the deal and the next.

 At Private Money Specialists, bridge loans are reviewed with a practical focus on the property, the timeline, the available equity, and the likely exit plan.
 The goal is not to fit the deal into a bank box.
 The goal is to determine whether there is a workable path forward.
+Depending on the situation, other paths like foreclosure bailout loan, commercial loans, or probate and estate loans may also be worth comparing.

 Delayed Sale or Refinance